AtodeKimeru/pytesting/README.md

 # pytesting
-Two scripts develop with different testing techniques; 7_acumulados use regression testing
+Two scripts develop with different testing techniques; 7_acumulados and 9_kelements with regression testing and test driven development respectively

 ### Usage
 In bash type: